msalemor/kubecluster/Azure-README.md

 1. Create a resouce group (k8scluster-rg) in your preferred location
 2. Create a VNet (I used 192.168.0.0/20, and the default subnet 192.168.0.0/24)
-2. Deploy kmaster (with open SSH) and knode Ubuntu 18.04 LTS VMs in the the default subnet and set the IPs to static
+2. Deploy two Ubuntu 18.04 VMs to the default subnet and static IP.
+- kmaster (with open SSH)
+- knode1
 2. Install Docker
 3. Install Kubernetes